ella2eliot/Python/README.md

 # Python
-for Master homework, include Python class and
+for Master homework, include Python class and Quantitative Research Methods in e-Learning class